Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 * Working with my mentor @Giulio Baldessari to finish and understand lesson 5

 **Thoughts:** I'm learning a lot from my mentor

+## Day 32 (26/02/2021) | Reinforcement Learning

+* Watched a lecture on Reinforcement Learning on YouTube
+* Learned that reinforcement learning is the third branch of machine learning
+* Learnt about policy making

+**Thoughts:** Reinforcement Learning seems like a good area to explore